michaelcjefferson/trash/README.md

 To get realtime console.logs and other information about the Node server, navigate to chrome://inspect/#devices in your browser, and click 'Open dedicated DevTools for Node'.
 This will open a new window with the dedicated DevTools.
 Very handy.

+There are currently two .js files on the server side - one with comments and all test code, and one clean version which can be quickly read and manipulated.
+Two choose which one should be served, go to authoritative_server/index.html, and change the link in the `<script>` file from one to the other.

 ## Tutorial Sources
 [Multiplayer with Phaser 3](https://phasertutorials.com/creating-a-simple-multiplayer-game-in-phaser-3-with-an-authoritative-server-part-1/)